bennettdams/vue-code-snippets/README.md

-# Vue code snippets
+# VUE CODE SNIPPETS

-## Curated collection of Vue code snippets/examples/samples for common use cases
+*Curated collection of Vue code snippets/examples/samples for common use cases*

-### The goal is to show snippets which are clean (no naming fuzz) and vanilla Vue at best
+## The goal is to show snippets which are clean (no naming fuzz) and vanilla Vue at best

 Tired of just another library for a small component you're writing?